-- .1 Alberta Infrastructure and Transportation Master Specifications and standard detail drawings are recommended. - .2 Design roofs with the plane of waterproofing membrane/air barrier following a plane exterior to the major structural roofing elements.
+- .1 Alberta Infrastructure Master Specifications are recommended. - .2 Design roofs with the plane of waterproofing membrane/air barrier following a plane exterior to the major structural roofing elements.
 Avoid ventilated attics. - .3 Prepare roof plans showing elevations for slopes to drain.
 Show locations of drains, roof mounted equipment and penetrations.
-Reference standard roofing detail drawings to the roof plan. - .4 Metal Roofing Considerations: - .1 Generally consider metal roofing and flashings to be watershedding and not waterproofing. - .2 Provide a membrane below all metal roofing and flashings. - .3 Design of a suitable system to prevent damage to building from ice and snow sliding and prevent injury to pedestrians. - .4 Management of drain water to prevent slipping hazards from ice formation at drain discharges. - .5 Fasteners and roof penetration details that will accommodate thermal movement are required. - .6 Use an installation system with adequate thermal breaks to prevent "short circuiting" of the insulation. - .5 Locate the outlet of interior drainage pipes which discharge to the outside, a minimum 1.0 m above grade.
-Place a thermostatically controlled immersion heater at the exit elbow cleanout, extending to the discharge.

-- .6 Avoid using scuppers except as overflow devices. - .7 Provide main access to rooftop from inside the building, with all separate levels connected at least by external wall mounted ladders.
+Reference standard roofing detail drawings to the roof plan. - .4 Metal Roofing Considerations: - .1 Generally consider metal roofing and flashings to be water-shedding and not waterproofing. - .2 Provide a membrane below all metal roofing and flashings. - .3 Design of a suitable system to prevent damage to building from ice and snow sliding and prevent injury to pedestrians. - .4 Management of drain water to prevent slipping hazards from ice formation at drain discharges. - .5 Fasteners and roof penetration details that will accommodate thermal movement are required. - .6 Use an installation system with adequate thermal breaks to prevent "short circuiting" of the insulation. - .5 Locate the outlet of interior drainage pipes which discharge to the outside, a minimum 1.0 m above grade.
+Place a thermostatically controlled immersion heater at the exit elbow cleanout, extending to the discharge. - .6 Avoid using scuppers except as overflow devices. - .7 Provide main access to rooftop from inside the building, with all separate levels connected at least by external wall mounted ladders. - .8 Locate mechanical, electrical and roof access hatches at least 2.0 m from parapets as per O.H.S. regulations.

-1.6.2 Near-Flat Roofs (slopes equal to and less than 1:50)
+1.6.2 Near-Flat Roofs (minimum slope of 1:50)